Claude Debussy: Piano Trio in G Major, L. 5

 Johannes Brahms: Piano Trio No. 1 in B Major, Op.
 8

 Florin Parvulescu was born in 1971 in Bucharest, Romania.
 He started playing the violin at the age of six at the Georges Enescu music school.
-In 1978, he attended the Juilliard School Pre-College division, studying with Shirley Givens.
+In 1978, he attended the Juilliard School Pre-College Division, studying with Shirley Givens.
 In 1989, he went on to study at the Peabody Conservatory of Music where his principal teachers were Sylvia Rosenberg and Herbert Greenberg.
-He also worked closely with pianist Leon Fleisher, and violinists Berl Senofsky and Valery Klimov.
+He also worked closely with pianist Leon Fleisher, and violinists Berl Sinofsky and Valery Klimov.
 In addition to earning Bachelors and Artist Diploma degrees at Peabody, Mr. Parvulescu was awarded numerous prizes, among them the Marbury Award and Yale Gordon award.

 Mr. Parvulescu joined the San Francisco Symphony in 1998.
 From 1996 – 1998, he was a member of the St. Louis Symphony.
 As soloist and chamber musician Mr. Parvulescu has appeared in recital series at the Walters Art Gallery in Baltimore, the Kennedy Center in Washington, DC, Icicle Creek Music Festival, Aspen Music Festival, Berkeley Chamber Music Series, Johannessen International School of the Arts in Victoria British Columbia, San Francisco Symphony Chamber Music Series, Chamber Music Series St. Louis, Heidelberg, Germany and Fontainebleau, France and as soloist with the Xiamen Philharmonic in 2009 and 2010.
 In 2014 Mr. Parvulescu performed Shostakovich’s Piano Quintet with renowned pianist Kiril Gerstein and Thomas Ades’s Piano Quintet with the composer at the piano and members of the San Francisco Symphony.